OpenTelemetry Observability v0.0.16

 Queue metrics (server)

-These metrics are emitted by the Klio server and track the state of the embedded NATS JetStream queue used for asynchronous Tier 2 offloading of WAL files and backups:
+These metrics are emitted by the Klio server and track the state of the embedded NATS JetStream streams used for asynchronous Tier 2 offloading of WAL files and backups.
+Each sample carries a stream attribute identifying the source stream — typically klio-wal-stream (WAL work queue), klio-backup-stream (backup work queue), and klio-latest-uploaded-wal-per-cluster-stream (retention safeguard, capped to one message per cluster):

 Metric NameTypeUnitDescription